nushell/nushell.github.io/book/shells_in_shells.md

 # Shells in Shells

-## Working in multiple directories
+## Working in Multiple Directories

 While it's common to work in one directory, it can be handy to work in multiple places at the same time.
 For this, Nu offers the concept of "shells".
 As the name implies, they're a way of running multiple shells in one, allowing you to quickly jump between working directories and more.